 - tingling or numbness of the joints or extremities

-- in women, missed periods, heavy menstrual cycles, or infertility
+- in people who menstruate, missed periods, heavy menstrual cycles, or infertility

-Talk to your doctor if you suspect malnutrition.
+Talk with a doctor if you suspect malnutrition.
 This is a serious condition that can lead to complications if left untreated.

 Chills can occur if you have a profound or intense emotional reaction to a situation.
 Emotions that might cause chills include fear or anxiety.